das-developers/das2dlm/doc/build_windows.md

 Windows development has been tested on Windows 10 using the command line Visual C++ tool set.

-## First build das2C
+## Prequisite: Build das2C

 The big one.
 First download and build [das2C](https://github.com/das-developers/das2C) on your system.
 This can be involved but much of the system setup for building das2C applies to building das2dlm.
-Most of the environment and tool setup needed for build das2dlm is handled by the das2C build instructions.
+Most of the environment and tool configuration needed for building das2dlm is handled by the das2C build instructions.

-Keep the location of your das2C build output handy.
-You will need to know the path to `libdas2.3.lib` and the header files from the das2C project in the "Check Makefile" section below.
+Keep the location of your das2C directory handy.
+You will need to know the path to `libdas2.3.lib` and the header files from the das2C project in the "Check the Makefile" section below.

 ## Get idl_export.h and idl.lib